Skip to main content

 102-33.135— Do we have to follow OMB Circular A-123, “Management Accountability and Control,” for establishing management controls for our aviation program?

 Establishing Flight Program Standards

-102-33.180 What standards must we establish or require (contractually, where applicable) for flight program safety?
+102-33.180— What standards should we establish or require (contractually, where applicable) for aviation safety management?